raghavi55555/My-Alexa/README.md

 9. bot() function will terminate when choice!=3.
 10. If we want to quit from program
 11. Chatbot will not terminate untill programmer end this chat.

+## *Block Diagram of the chatbot

+Block diagram for display of country and continents